-Many Americans who travel abroad need to use disability support services.
+Many Americans who travel abroad need to use disability.
 A translator is essential for communication between doctor and patient, especially for families that have to leave loved ones overseas.
 Unfortunately, not everyone who served with the military can access interpreters for the disabled.

 interpreters for disabled